DCzajkowski/vue-pure-lightbox/README.md

 - Escape key - Close the modal
 - Arrow up, Arrow down and a Space Bar - inactive when the lightbox is visible

-I do use CSS in the component, but each class is prefixed with a `lightox` keyword. :)
+CSS is being used in the component, but each class is prefixed with a `lightbox` keyword.
+You can overwrite them as you wish.

 ## License
 Just use it.
 For free.
 Forever.